What is ZFS (Zettabyte File System)?

 Verifiable Data Integrity

-This feature ensures that the data in the file is always properly protected, bad data is detected, and automatically repaired.
+This feature ensures that the data in the file is always adequately protected, insufficient data is detected, and bad data is automatically repaired.
 This is done thanks to the operational file model.

 Operational Model